seanbrereton/EDEN/functional_spec/funtional_spec.md

 ### 2.4 Constraints

-Hardware
+**Hardware**
-: The program will need to be run on hardware capable of allowing the simulation to run at reliable speeds.
+- The program will need to be run on hardware capable of allowing the simulation to run at reliable speeds.
 The PC will need to have a CPU capable of running a program with multi threading.
 Most modern PCs and laptops including the ones in the School of Computing meet these requirements.

-Software
+**Software**
-: The program will need to run on a computer capable of compiling and running C# programs.
+- The program will need to run on a computer capable of compiling and running C# programs.

-Time
+**Time**
-: There is a small development window for completing the project which must be finished before the due date on the 6th of March 2020.
+- There is a small development window for completing the project which must be finished before the due date on the 6th of March 2020.
 This time also includes a two week exam period which will stop development.

 ## 3. Functional Requirements

----

 ### 3.1 Creating Simulation

-Description
+**Description**
-: Creating the simulation involves making an environment in which there are creatures that can move around, eat, reproduce and fight.
+- Creating the simulation involves making an environment in which there are creatures that can move around, eat, reproduce and fight.
 Creatures will have their decisions controlled by neural networks.
 The environment will consist of different climates and food spawn rates.

-Criticality
+**Criticality**
-: This is the most important aspect of the project as all aspects of the system rely on some form of working simulation.
+- This is the most important aspect of the project as all aspects of the system rely on some form of working simulation.
 Without this there is nothing other than a non working menu to display

-Technical issues
+**Technical issues**
-: This is the most technical aspect as it requires us to implement machine learning for controlling the creatures.
+- This is the most technical aspect as it requires us to implement machine learning for controlling the creatures.
 We will have to learn C# and neural networks for this part of the system.

-Dependencies with other requirements
+**Dependencies with other requirements**
-: There are no dependencies on any other parts of the project as this is what other functions are based off.
+- There are no dependencies on any other parts of the project as this is what other functions are based off.

 ### 3.2 Creating a graphical user interface(GUI)

-Description
+**Description**
-: This function will allow users to start worlds from a main menu.
+- This function will allow users to start worlds from a main menu.
 Once a world has been started the GUI will be used to display statistics about beings in the world, such as population size, age and energy for each being.
 It should also display statistics about other environmental factors, such as climate, time and amounts of food.

-Criticality
+**Criticality**
-: This is a critical part of the user experience, as it allows the user to visualise the simulation.
+- This is a critical part of the user experience, as it allows the user to visualise the simulation.

-Technical issues
+**Technical issues**
-: Neither of us have ever created any GUIs using C# before, which could potentially be a problem.
+- Neither of us have ever created any GUIs using C# before, which could potentially be a problem.
 Also, our UI design decisions could potentially become a minor issue for user experience.

-Dependencies with other requirements
+**Dependencies with other requirements**
-: This function depends on our ability to create the simulated worlds for the interface to display and interact with.
+- This function depends on our ability to create the simulated worlds for the interface to display and interact with.

 ### 3.3 Saving and loading simulations

-Description
+**Description**
-: The user should have the option to either create a new world or load a previously saved the world from a saved file.
+- The user should have the option to either create a new world or load a previously saved the world from a saved file.
 While in the chosen simulation the user should also be able to exit and save the state of their world.

-Criticality
+**Criticality**
-: This function is not an essential part of the system.
+- This function is not an essential part of the system.
 However, we think that it is important for the overall experience that users can have multiple simulations and also be able to come back to view previous simulations.

-Technical issues
+**Technical issues**
-: It could prove difficult to store saved states in an efficient way.
+- It could prove difficult to store saved states in an efficient way.
 We would have to figure out an efficient way to store saved simulations locally on the users machine without taking up too much storage space.

-Dependencies with other requirements
+**Dependencies with other requirements**
-: This function depends completely on our ability to create simulated worlds, as well as a working GUI.
+- This function depends completely on our ability to create simulated worlds, as well as a working GUI.

 ### 3.4 Adjusting simulation configurations

-Description
+**Description**
-: Adjusting configurations for simulations will allow the user to change environment variables.
+- Adjusting configurations for simulations will allow the user to change environment variables.
 These include the number of starting creatures, food spawn rates, world size and climates.
 The user will be able to have the option of starting a new world with their own chosen parameters.

-Criticality
+**Criticality**
-: This is the least critical function as it is only there for users to be able to create their own custom simulations.
+- This is the least critical function as it is only there for users to be able to create their own custom simulations.
 Without it simulations can still be created with random or preassigned variables.

-Technical issues
+**Technical issues**
-: The main technical issue is that users could potentially enter invalid data that will cause errors in the system, which if not properly handled could cause the program to crash.
+- The main technical issue is that users could potentially enter invalid data that will cause errors in the system, which if not properly handled could cause the program to crash.

-Dependencies with other requirements
+**Dependencies with other requirements**
-: As with the previous function, this function depends completely on our ability to create simulated worlds, as well as a working GUI.
+- As with the previous function, this function depends completely on our ability to create simulated worlds, as well as a working GUI.

 ## 4. System Architecture

----
 System architecture diagram.

 ![system architecture](images/architecture.png)

 ## 5. High-Level Design

----
 ### 5.1 Object model

 ![object model](images/obj.png)